JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/tcrex.md

 idx, optimal_rule = cre(x)              # counterfactual point explanation (local)
 ```

-## Worked Example from Bewley, I. Amoukou, et al. (2024)
+## Worked Example from Bewley et al. (2024)

-To make better sense of this, we will now go through the worked example presented in Bewley, I. Amoukou, et al. (2024).
+To make better sense of this, we will now go through the worked example presented in Bewley et al. (2024).
 For this purpose, we need to make the functions of the `DecisionTreeExt` extension available.

 !!! warning "Private API"
     Please note that of the `DecisionTreeExt` extension is loaded here purely for demonstrative purposes.
 You should not load the extension like this in your own work.